Skip to content

 2. A routing skill in skills/helix/SKILL.md — the single agent-facing surface that reads and writes the catalog’s artifact instances.

-3. A methodology specification in workflows/ — authority order, activity conventions, artifact-type schema, principles, and the alignment skill contract, expressed in runtime-neutral terms.
+3. A methodology specification in workflows/ — the artifact authority hierarchy, activity conventions, artifact-type schema, principles, flow contract, and workflow-mode contracts, expressed in runtime-neutral terms.

 HELIX does not provide a CLI, tracker, queue, or execution loop.
 Those are runtime concerns.
 The boundary between HELIX portable content and any specific runtime is defined in CONTRACT-003.